-Dallas FED Manufacturing Activities Go Through The Roof
+Dallas Fed Manufacturing Activities Go Through The Roof

 Conclusion

-I am extremely pleased with the latest Dallas FED report.
+I am extremely pleased with the latest Dallas Fed report.
 Manufacturing activities are accelerating and backed by higher new orders and shipments.
 I even expect that employment is bottoming, which could mean that total employment growth is bottoming.
 Anyhow, keep in mind that almost every single indicator is pointing towards growth acceleration.
 We could see some great coincident numbers in January and February.

 Many thanks for reading my article.
 Please leave a comment below if you have questions or remarks.